PKUZHOU/anomaly_det_cpp/README.md

 `make -j`
 `./lstm`

+#### 2020-2-25 Update

+I have rewritten the acivation function.
+The output is slightly different from the original version, now you will get

+   `output is :DF38 -1.01526`
+The difference is caused by the modification of computational logic, and should have little effect.

+If necessary, I will re-generate the spread_sheet later.

 #### 2019-12-30 Update

 In this version, I replace the 64x64 matrices with so-called `block circulant matrix`, thus saving 7/8 of memory usage.